Introduction to Health Services Research : A Self-Study Course

 Current areas of research interest include:

 The Research Center section of the site is particularly rich in content especially for those who plan to apply for Foundation funding.
-For example, junior researchers may find the Tools and Resources link useful with its linked tools and tips for conducting research and evaluation.
+For example, junior researchers may find the Tools link useful with its linked tools and tips for conducting research and evaluation.
 The Health and Medical Care Archive (public-use data files and documentation, and a complete list of RWJF-sponsored data collections) collected since 1982 are available through the University of Michigan's Inter-university Consortium for Political and Social Research.

 The Research, Evaluation and Learning section links to articles that either review or implement unique research methods.
 The Policy Synthesis initiative produces "concise and thought-provoking briefs and reports that translate research findings on perennial health policy questions.
 By synthesizing what is known, while weighing the strength of the evidence and exposing gaps in current knowledge, the project seeks to give decision-makers reliable information and new insights to inform complex policy decisions."
 Examine Evidence for Action for articles dealing with evaluations of projects funded by the Foundation.

 Register your email address with the Foundation to get put into their email alerting service database and to select the topics you want to see information about.